What if this is just the beginning?

 As we reflected together in the months that followed, and later shared with the congregation, we started to tell stories.

-Like how two of the women can’t help but drive slower now, all through town: “Each young man I see walking the sidewalks, I think, Is that Lester?
-No. Wait, is THAT Lester?”
+Like how two of the women can’t help but drive slower now, all through town: “Each young man I see walking the sidewalks, I think, Is that Leroy?
+No. Wait, is THAT Leroy?”

-The congregation now felt a Lester-shaped hole in their midst.
+The congregation now felt a Leroy-shaped hole in their midst.

 What has this relationship done to your congregation?
 Your family?